Our environmental commitment

 In order to reduce waste, a system for the recovery and reuse of wood waste is in place – waste from cuts which are a necessary part of pencil production – and in a move towards a circular economy, some of our ranges of pencils and frames for canvases are made with wood waste recovered through an industrial process.

 Plastic is an essential raw material for guaranteeing the functionality, safety, longevity and cost-effectiveness of many products.
-There are many different types of plastic and each one offers properties which ensure the functionality of the product itself.

 Most plastic currently available on the planet still comes from fossil fuels (oil) and is used in a wide range of sectors to make the many objects, items and components which we come across in our daily lives.